Showing 1-50 of 50 items found in Events

 It's Thrills by Day, Chills by Night at Fright Fest Presented by Snickers®.
 Six Flags Great America will be totally transformed into a Halloween playground, Fridays - Sundays.
 Have a ghoulish good time with hair-raising shows, electrifying street entertainment and thrilling haunted houses.
 Plus, experience all the rides in the dark.
 There will also be a special trick-or-treat trail just for kids.

-Pilot Club Annual Holiday Home Walk & Tea Tour
+33rd Annual Pilot Club Holiday Home Walk & Tea Tour

 Gallery of Trees

 Throughout the Kankakee County Museum, Christmas trees are decorated by community organizations.
 Yearly, a special theme is added for your enjoyment.
 Come in and view the different arrangements and vote for that special tree.